samuraictf/gatekeeper/src/chroot/README.md

 As an additional benefit, we can also disable access to all network interfaces, disable forking, and prevent the spawned process from being able to kill anything outside the chroot.

+## feature test

+To test whether this feature will work on the target system, run the `feature-test` binary.

 ## usage

 ```sh